Almaty

+Almaty is served by an extensive transportation network, including Almaty International Airport, the busiest in Kazakhstan and Central Asia, handling over 9.5 million passengers annually.
+The city is also served by the Almaty Metro, opened in 2011.
+Additionally, buses and trolleybuses contribute to the city's comprehensive public transport system.

+Almaty’s proximity to natural attractions such as the Ile-Alatau National Park, with its diverse ecosystems and scenic trails, and Big Almaty Lake, makes it a popular destination for outdoor enthusiasts.
+Additionally, the city's close proximity to Medeu, the highest-altitude ice rink in the world, and Shymbulak ski resort, contributes to Almaty’s reputation as a major tourism hub for adventure and outdoor activities.

+A member of the UNESCO Creative Cities Network since 2017 in the field of music, Almaty is renowned for its cultural contributions.
+It is also classified as a Gamma + level global city by the Globalization and World Cities Research Network, underscoring its economic and regional significance.
+Almaty is celebrated for its green spaces, with numerous urban parks, tree-lined streets, and fountains, contributing to its reputation as one of the greenest cities in the region.
+The city’s skyline blends historical Soviet-era buildings with modern skyscrapers, symbolizing its ongoing economic development and evolving identity.

+Key landmarks and attractions in Almaty include the Central State Museum of Kazakhstan, Ascension Cathedral, Green Bazaar, Arbat, and Kök Töbe, a hilltop destination offering panoramic views of the city and the surrounding mountains.
+The city is also home to prestigious educational institutions such as Al-Farabi Kazakh National University, the Kazakh-British Technical University, the International Information Technology University, and Narxoz University.

 Status

 From 1929 to 1936, the city, then known as Alma-Ata, was the capital of the Kazakh ASSR.
 From 1936 to 1991, Alma-Ata was the capital of the Kazakh SSR.
 After Kazakhstan became independent in 1991, the city was renamed Almaty in 1993 and continued as the capital until 1997, when the capital was moved to Akmola (renamed Astana in 1998, Nur-Sultan in 2019, and again Astana in 2022).
-Since then Almaty has been referred to as the 'southern capital' of Kazakhstan.
+Since then Almaty has been referred to as the "southern capital" of Kazakhstan.

 Almaty remains the largest, most developed, and most ethnically and culturally diverse city in Kazakhstan.
 Due to development by the Soviet Union and relocation of workers and industries from European areas of the Soviet Union during World War II, the city has a high proportion of ethnic Russians and Uyghurs.
 The city lies in the foothills of Trans-Ili Alatau (or Zailiysky Alatau) in the extreme south-east.

 It has a relatively mild climate with warm and dry summers and quite cold winters.
 Since the city is in a tectonically active area, it has an endemic risk of earthquakes.
 Although most tremors do not cause any significant damage, Almaty has suffered some large destructive earthquakes.